ChrstphrHll/npc_gen/students/Violetta Coldsprinter.md

 ---
 ### Description
 - 2nd year Half-Orc Fighter in Burk
-- straight auburn hair that's put back in a long pony tail, Amber eyes, and Pale Gray skin
+- short curly red hair that's messy, Amber eyes, and Pale Gray skin
 - Is Original and Naughty, and has Creativity as their ideal

 ### Organizations